Travelers Buys Into Japan Brokerage

 Separately, the Tokyo Stock Exchange launched an investigation Monday over possible insider trading involving Nikko shares after the price of its stock jumped Friday, an exchange official said.

-Nikko shares closed at 436 yen ($3.16) Friday, up 4.8 percent from Thursday’s close.
-At one point during trading Friday, the shares rose as much as 10 percent.
-A total of 8.59 million Nikko shares were traded, about 5.9 times the amount traded on Thursday.
+Nikko shares closed at 436 yen ($3.16) Friday, up 20 yen (14 cents) from Thursday’s close, after rising by as much as 10 percent.
+A total of 8.59 million Nikko shares were traded on Friday, nearly six times the volume traded Thursday.